telosnetwork/telos-evm-docker/README.md

 ## Dependencies
 You will need `docker` & `python3`.

+#### small python heads up

+It's good practice to not modify the python envoirment that comes with the system, as it is sometimes used for system scripts.
+A way to deal with that is to use [pyenv](https://github.com/pyenv/pyenv), `node` developers might know of `nvm` a similar tool to manage different `node` versions on the same system.

+`pyenv` installs different `python` versions inside `~/.pyenv` by default so it's user level.

 To install python dependencies:

     pip install .

+If in your system you have both a `python` and `python3` binary, corresponding to `python2.7` and `python3.x` respectively.
+You'll need to specify which version of `pip` to use:

+    pip3 install .

+Or if not found:

+    python3 -m pip install .

 Build docker (must be inside repo):